Refine Search

 County: Lancashire, England

-Messrs Poliak and Virag, the inventors the new system of quick telegraphy, already mentioned, which one ..
+Pollak and Virag, the inventors of the new system of quick telegraphy, already men by which onc apparatus can ..

-... about £BOO,OOO.
-Altogether it is estimated that there is present invested in golf fortune of about £10,000,000.
-Writing to Nature Notes,’’ Y. A. Pitts relates that one morning in the spring there was a great disturbance among the birds in tho garden.
-The ...
+... put down at about £900,000.
+Altogether it is estimated thas there is af present invested mm golf a fortane of about to Nature Notes,” Y. A. Pitts relates that one morning in the spring there was a great mturbance among the birds in the garden. “ The indow ...

 Published: Tuesday 19 June 1900